 Now you know that peach is good in nutritional values.
 But in what way are these values going to benefit your body?

-Peaches are high in vitamins and minerals, which are vital for you and your growing fetus.
+Peaches are natural sugar sources high in antioxidants, vitamins and minerals, which are vital for you and your growing fetus.

 Peaches are super rich in vitamin C, which is essential for the formation of the baby’s bones, teeth, muscles, cartilage and blood vessels.
 100 grams of peach fruit gives you 6.6 milligrams of this vitamin.

-Vitamin C helps in easy absorption of iron into your body, helping you prevent anemia.
-You can also mitigate the chances of preterm labor (2) and reduce those stretch marks.
+Vitamin C helps in easy absorption of iron into your body, helping you prevent anemiaiXA condition characterized by low levels of blood cells or hemoglobin in the body. .
+You can also mitigate the chances of preterm laboriXLabor starting between 20-37 weeks of pregnancy, which may result in early childbirth.
+(2) and reduce those stretch marks.

 100 grams of peach fruit gives around four micrograms of folic acid.

 Folic acid is an essential nutrient during your first trimester.
-It helps in the baby’s brain and spine development and prevents the fetus from neural tube defects like spina bifida (3).
+It helps in the baby’s brain and spine development and prevents the fetus from neural tube defectsiXBirth defects of the brain, spine, or spinal cord that usually happen during early pregnancy. like spina bifidaiXA congenital disorder where the spinal cord doesn't fully develop, leading to physical and neurological complications.
+(3).

 Peaches contain potassium, which helps you deal with everyday pregnancy woes.
 It minimizes the uneasiness like fatigue, lightheadedness, anxiety, leg cramps, swollen ankles, and feet, which are common during pregnancy.
 It maintains fluid balance in the mother and the baby.